-The Snow leopards are the large cats inhabiting mostly in the mountains of central and south Asia.
+The Snow leopards are the large cats inhabiting mostly the mountains of central and south Asia.
 They are distributed in mountains of countries like Siberia, Kazakhstan, Kyrgyzstan, Tajikstan, Uzbekistan, Afghanistan, Pakistan, India, Nepal, Bhutan, Mongolia, and Tibet.
-Only an estimated 3500 – 7000 Snow Leopards inhabit in the wilds while 600 -700 remain in captivity in zoos around the world.
-They are listed as vulnerable by IUCN because of habitat destruction, global warming, and poaching.
+Only an estimated 3500 – 7000 Snow Leopards inhabit the wilds; while 600 -700 remain in captivity in zoos around the world.
+The IUCN has classified them as endangered due to habitat loss, global warming, and poaching.
 They reside in alpine and sub-alpine zones.
-Hence they are mostly found at an elevation of 3000 – 4500 m (9800 – 14800 ft).
+As a result, they’re often located between 3000 and 4500 meters above sea level (9800 – 14800 ft).

 If you have an early arrival, you may stroll around the hippest and happening area in Thamel, where you can find restaurants with varieties of cuisine to dine.
 This first night in the country, you will be staying in Kathmandu.

-On your second day, you can go for sightseeing to some of the famous religious and historical sites of Kathmandu.
-After exploring this a city of temples; you will meet your tour guide at the hotel.
+On your second day, you can go sightseeing to some of the famous religious and historical sites of Kathmandu.
+After exploring this city of temples; you will meet your tour guide at the hotel.
 You will be briefed in detail about the wildlife adventure.
-The guide will also assist you for any last-minute shopping that you require for the safari.
+The guide will also assist you with any last-minute shopping that you require for the safari.

 Have a well-rested night at Kathmandu before heading off to the wildlife.

 (You can dump the stuff you do not want during the trek at the hotel or our office store.)